rluetzner/schafe-sind-bessere-rasenmaeher/content/tech/miez-attack/index.md

 [^book_about_scheme]: The stated reason to use Scheme was, so everybody would start from scratch.
 I suspect the fact that the professor had just recently published a book about Scheme -- which he warmly recommended for the course -- might also have had something to do with it. 😉
 [^masters_thesis]: Master's thesis.
 [^unimaginable]: Unimaginable today, as a full-time working dad of two.
+[^presentation]: At first glance I can't quite make out what I would have said during the presentation.
+I sure as hell was bragging about number of classes, lines of code and depth of inheritance.
+I know better now. 😉 But there's also some high level overview about game loops that shows that I learned something.